How it came to a Monitor Gold

 in all brochures and technical references, as you can see at this website.

-Most of the text of this file is kindly supplied by Mr. Green, comments by Kerry, Wumpletoad and Hans.
+Most of the text of this file is kindly supplied by Mr. Green.
+Comments by Kerry and experts not named.